 That is why we do it...
 What is it that we do?

 Archeology is the study of man's past by studying the remains of his culture.
 Each automobile sitting in someone's yard, barn, garage or under a tarp is a way to dig into the past of the car, it's previous owners, by studying the the stories attached to it... looking into it's soul.

 As I travel the back-roads and byways of Connecticut and New England I see many of these aforementioned "artifacts".
 What I have set out to do is document in photos and text the stories attached to many of these vehicles.
 If at all possible, to save them from disintegrating into iron oxide dust and put them into the hands of those who will enjoy adding chapters to the story, whether they chose to use the car as a donor so that another may live, or bring the car back and put it back into service.
-Sometimes, those cars haven't fallen into disrepair and the owners simply want or need to move the car.
-We're there to assist in putting those cars into the hands of the next conservator, to assist you in selling that classic or special interest car.
+Sometimes, those cars haven't fallen into disrepair and the owners simply want or need to sell their car.
+I'm there to assist in putting those cars into the hands of the next conservator, to assist you in selling that classic or special interest car.

 If you have an interesting story, or history, of a certain auto that you would like to share, please contact us and we will publish it here on the site.
 Hopefully you have some photos to accompany it.

 If you have a vehicle that you would like to move on to another caretaker, and have me assist in selling it for you, please use the "Place My Car" to contact us.

 Auto Archeologist provides no warranty about the content or accuracy of the content published here.
 Auto Archeologist shall not be liable for any loss of profit or any other damages resulting from use of the information published here.
 Descriptions and content of advertisements are based on information gathered from the seller and not all information can be verified and hence are the sole liability and responsibility of the individual seller and buyer.